Samantha Medina

 Shannon Zelek

-Director of Career Connections
+Senior Director of Career Development

 What does Shannon wish she knew about career development when she was in college?